Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 What drives depeg risk

-- reserve quality — which assets back the coin, how liquid/high-quality;
+- reserve quality — which assets back the coin, and how liquid and high-quality they are;

-- counterparty/banking concentration — where reserves are held;
+- counterparty and banking concentration — where the reserves are held;

-- opacity — if holders cannot quickly verify backing during stress;
+- opacity — whether holders can quickly verify backing during stress;

 - market panic — confidence can break before fundamentals do.